COVID19 notes: many events won’t be happening in 2020 / 2021.

 If you’re a hard-core mountain biker bring your gear and start exploring!
 There aren’t any official MTB tracks here yet, but there’s loads of potential.

-A gentler mountain bike option is Mountain Biking Flinders Island, offering guided tours around several iconic island landmarks.
+A slightly gentler mountain bike option is Mountain Biking Flinders Island, offering guided tours around several iconic island landmarks.
 These tours are led by two local women, and include gourmet locally-made lunches.

 If you’d like to get out on the water Flinders Island Dive can fill your tanks or take you down to the deeps.
 There are also several charter boats available for fishing tours: try Rockjaw Tours, or Paul Cox on the Vanora.